chevere/docs/architecture/immutability.md

 public function withoutAddedString(int $pos): MyInterface;
 ```

-## Implementing immutables
+## Implementing

-> 🧔 Everything immutable is prefixed with `with`

 ### Cloning (shallow copy)

 Chevere uses [object cloning](https://www.php.net/manual/en/language.oop5.cloning.php) for pseudo-immutability.
 It is called pseudo because it is a shallow copy.

 By cloning, a new reference (id) will be associated with the shallow copy.
-As scalars aren't passed by reference, cloning is enough for simple immutability.
+As scalars are passed by value, cloning is enough for simple immutability.

 ```php
 class MyImmutable implements MyImmutableInterface